-Father’s rights are guaranteed under the U.S. Constitution and under Arizona law.
-Effectively asserting those rights in court, however, often requires the help of a Father’s Rights attorney.
+Fathers have parenting rights under the U.S. Constitution and under Arizona law.
+Effectively asserting those rights in court, however, often requires the help of a father’s rights attorney.

 Responsible fathers today aspire to develop and maintain strong bonds with their children.
 Some people still cling to old-fashioned views of fatherhood where Dads are tangentially involved with their kids, relegated to paying child support, weekend visitation, and gifting on birthdays, holidays, and special occasions.

 Almost uniformly, the fathers we represent tell us they want to be fully engaged in their children’s lives.
 Our clients want to be with their children as much as possible.
 Fathers want to witness each child’s first step, first day of school, and high school graduation.
 They want to be there for the tiny day-to-day wonders, joys, sorrows, and mysteries of a child growing up.